All Episodes

 So Mary Madeline reacted and they had a little conversation.

-Rush is a conservative in the old fashioned Edmund Burke, rational.
+Rush is a conservative in the old-fashioned Edmund Burke, rational.

-His daddy, his whole family comes from a family of brilliant jurists, and he's really smart and he prepares uh hard.
+His daddy, his whole family comes from a family of brilliant jurists, and he's really smart and he prepares hard.

-But in addition to preparation, which takes really complex ideas and reduces them to clarity and enough to inspire you to want to dig deeper for yourself.
+If you disagree with his opinion, you may think it's shallow, but in addition to preparation, which takes really complex ideas and reduces them to clarity and enough to inspire you to want to dig deeper for yourself, he's very, very entertaining.

 My husband loves him.

-All the little I know they laugh out loud.
+All the little they laugh out loud.

 He's really good on process.

-He's really, really good on politics, and I've learned a lot from listening to Rush Limbaugh.
+And I've learned a lot from listening to Rush Limbaugh.

 And then she continued.